-Crafting the Traceable Cocoa Supply Chain
+Traceability in the Cocoa Supply Chain

 Published

-, 8 minute read
+, 12 minute read

 Cocoa is obtained from beans extracted from the fruit of the cacao tree.
 The cacao bean starts its life inside a fruit called the pod on the cacao tree.
 These trees are found primarily in South America, West Africa, and Southeast Asia.
 They are normally farmed using sustainable methods and grow in tropical forests with other crops like bananas and palm trees.
 It is a long journey to transform the cocoa pod into a chocolate bar with many stages along the way.
-All these stages impact the flavor, texture, and taste of the delicious chocolate treat.
+All these stages impact the flavour, texture, and taste of the delicious chocolate treat.
 Chocolate makers often indulge in exploring the wonders of this bean.

 The cocoa story starts from the farms from where the beans are harvested, fermented and dried.
 They are then transported either to cleaning warehouses or processing companies.